 Czechoslovakia was one of the foundation states of UNESCO and the Czech Republic (CR) has been a member since 1993.
 That same year it became a member of the World Intellectual Property Organisation and the Council of Europe.
 Since 1995, the CR has been a member of the International Centre for the Study of the Preservation and the Restoration of Cultural Property.
 It has been an EU member since 2004.

 The Ministry of Culture is responsible for the Creative Europe programme for 2014-2020.
-It also covers a portion of the financial involvement of subjects that had successful projects in the Culture sub-programme.
-The programme also supports the event Pilsen – European Capital of Culture 2015 (http://www.plzen2015.cz/).
+It also covers a portion of the financial involvement of subjects that had successful projects in the Culture subprogramme.
+The programme also supported the event Pilsen – European Capital of Culture 2015.

 In December 2009 the Czech Republic signed the Agreement on the Continuation of the EEA Financial Mechanism and the Norwegian Financial Mechanism for the period 2009-2014.
 In the area of culture, a programme in the area of cultural heritage and the contemporary arts was adopted, specifically the Conservation and Revitalisation of Cultural and Natural Heritage programme area, and the Support for Cultural and Artistic Diversity in the Context of European Cultural Heritage.
 Three calls were announced and 21 490 000 EUR was distributed.
 The programme was terminated in April 2017.

-The most financial support for the culture sector flowing from the EU to the CR comes from the European Structural and Investment Funds (SF).
+The greatest financial support for the culture sector flowing from the EU to the CR comes from the European Structural and Investment Funds (SF).
 Support from these programmes is always tied to strengthening economic growth and employment.
-In the 2007-2013 programme term the Czech Republic used SF primarily to support cultural heritage in conjunction with tourism (Integrated Operational Programme), but through other programmes, such as those supporting education, other projects related to culture and the arts.
+In the 2007-2013 programme term the Czech Republic used SF primarily to support cultural heritage in conjunction with tourism (Integrated Operational Programme), but through other programmes, such as those supporting education, support also went to other projects relating to culture and the arts.
 In the next programme term in 2014-2020 no operational programme existed that was specifically devoted to culture.
 Subjects in the sphere of culture could apply for support from the programmes of other ministries, such as the Operational Programme – Enterprise and Innovation for Competitiveness (MIT) or the Operational Programme – Research, Development, Education (MEYS).
-Unlike many EU Member States however, the use of SF in the culture sector is still low in the Czech Republic.
+Unlike many EU Member States, however, use of SF in the culture sector is still low in the CR.

 The International Visegrad Fund was founded in 2000 by the governments of the Visegrad Four (CR, Slovak Republic, Hungary and Poland).
-The purpose of the fund is to support closer cooperation among participating countries using cultural, scientific and educational projects, exchange among young people, cross-border cooperation and the development of tourism.
+The purpose of the fund is to support closer cooperation among participating countries using cultural, scientific, and educational projects, exchanges among young people, cross-border cooperation, and the development of tourism.
 The fund also offers grant programmes and student and artistic residencies.
 The fund is frequently used in the CR.

 The MC is charged with the ratification and implementation of the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
 The Convention was ratified in the CR in July 2010 and in 2014 the Czech Republic submitted its first evaluation report.
-In 2015 a representative of the Czech Republic was elected to the International Committee for Diversity (see chapter 2.5.1).
+In 2015 a representative of the Czech Republic was elected to the International Committee for Diversity (finished in 2019) (see also chapter 2.5.1.).